clausehound/clausehound-blog/cross-border-agreements-and-choice-of-law:-how-companies-can-control-their-location-for-litigation-or-arbitration-when-faced-with-a-dispute-and-why-that-matters/index.md

 * Not unconscionable:  No Imbalance of bargaining power, no unduly harsh terms
 * Not contrary to public policy:  No restriction of justice will occur as a result of impossible-to-fulfil terms

-Written by: Geordie Hancock

-Edited by: Rajah Lehal